-Anyway, with the frenzy of tragedy that is hash-tagging its way into our minds and hearts these days, I feel like I need to offer a look behind the curtain and into the minds of newsmakers and marketers in order to help us all to catch our collective breath.
+Anyway, with the concerning barrage of news and options about the COVID-19 outbreak swirling on our screens and phones right now, I feel like I need to offer a look behind the curtain and into the minds of newsmakers and marketers in order to help us all to catch our collective breath.

 Odds are, you have spent your life passively consuming news and little time considering the fact that what you see on your favorite news channel and your social media feeds are not pure, simple facts.
 The content delivered to the screens around you is a carefully curated collection of stories that are crafted and delivered to you with specific goals in mind.
 If you don’t know these goals and make yourself aware of them as you scroll through twitter and Facebook and flip through the channels on TV, then you are susceptible to being swept along in the current of the 24-hour news cycle.

 (As a side note to all my media and marketing friends, I’m not throwing shade on the profession.
 I think it’s honest work.
 Like running a carnival game.
 Everyone knows the milk bottles are weighted so that you can’t knock them all down, but people pay money to try anyway.
 Media and marketing is a fair game as long as the masses understand that it’s rigged.
 If they want to play all night and empty their pockets for a giant stuffed panda bear, that’s their business.)

 My decade-long pursuit of crafting stories for the purpose of manipulating people into parting with their time and money for things they don’t care about or need has left me with some perspective.
 And boy do we need some perspective right now.